vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 Avoid using heavy npm libraries because they negatively impact page loading time and can affect the user experience.

-Choose light libraries to support your code and optimize performance!
+Choose light libraries to support your code and optimize performance.

 > ℹ️ See how your npm libraries can impact user browsing at [bundlephobia.com](https://bundlephobia.com/).